burkocyigit/Yavuzlar-Frontend/README.md

  ![image](https://github.com/burkocyigit/Yavuzlar-Frontend/assets/97297621/edb0dd31-a482-420d-bd4f-62a62e754d46)

 # Week 3
  The task is to build a Github Searcher where you can search username then get the user profile and its repositories using Github's API (https://api.github.com/users/username).
-Still in progress though.

  ![image](https://github.com/burkocyigit/Yavuzlar-Frontend/assets/97297621/35ce03cd-4906-4e7e-bd75-d4701d43e32f)